planarnetwork/dtd2mysql/apps/transxchange2gtfs/README.md

 - It is assumed that any stops in different TransXChange documents with the same ATCO are the same stop.
 - Stop data is derived from [NaPTAN](http://naptan.app.dft.gov.uk/datarequest/help)
 - TransXChange is a [bizarre and over-engineered standard](http://naptan.dft.gov.uk/transxchange/training/EBSR/EBSR%20Training%20Toolkit%20v1.0/3%20Resources/Guides/TransXChange%20Schema%20Guide-2.1-v-44.pdf), there are probably edge cases that have not been covered.
+- Transfers between stations are given a rather generous walking time of 3 minutes per 0.1 miles.

 ## Contributing

 Issues and PRs are very welcome.
 To get the project set up run